nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 Jesus had come two thousands years ago as foretold by prophets long ago, but most importantly He came to end all sacrifices (Hebrews 10:12;10:26), and claimed supremacy as the sole Savior of mankind.
 His sacrifice will end all sacrifices.
 He is the gospel, the Word of God, with nothing to be added or taken away from it.

-Mankind is expected to stop all their trying, because the time has passed for men to try with their own self effort, because they had been proven incapable of saving themselves, now they must surrender and express their trust completely on Jesus who came as their Savior.
+Mankind is expected to stop all their trying, because the time has passed for them to try with their own self effort, because they had been proven incapable of saving themselves, now they must surrender and express their trust completely on Jesus who came as their Savior.
 No longer are they allowed to use the power of their flesh to prove their worth before God, which really is no more than filthy rags.
 But we shall see that their pride is great, and they will try with all their might to prove once again they are "like God, knowing good and evil."
 And Paul was tasked with the job of writing to the churches to tell them that now is the time for faith, no longer for works.
-This is the deeds of the flesh that they must put to death; it is this kind of deeds that compete with the cross of Christ in saving their souls.
+This is the deeds of the flesh that they must put to death; it is this kind of deeds that compete with the cross of Christ in the salvation of their souls.
 The sinful deeds of their flesh can be forgiven, but these cross-defying deeds from their flesh is an abormination to the Lord.

 ### <span style="color: #666666;">Let's learn some Greek</span>